Skip to content

 • Check Radio Input Command

-• Dynamic Variables (JavaScript Code)
+• Dynamic Variable (JavaScript Code)

 • Static Variables